Inside: Explore gravity with these 7 fun preschool science experiments! Activities that include pushing, throwing, and falling – all hands-on and fun!

 Have you noticed how preschoolers are fascinated by things that move?
 Whether it’s pushing, throwing, or falling, they are very into it!

 So why not tap into this interest?

-Here are 7 fun preschool gravity experiments that you can add to your classroom or homeschool curriculum, or for weekend fun.
+Here are 7 fun preschool gravity experiments that you can add to your classroom or home activities, or for weekend fun.